 If a favicon goes against Google’s guidelines, then in search results it might be reset to Google’s default globe icon.
 Learn about favicon optimization.

 Step 14.
-Noindex Categories and Tags
+Noindex Low-Value Category and Tag Pages

 Most sites will want to use a noindex directive for auto-generated category and tag pages.
 Categories and tags are organizational tools to aggregate content and they don’t usually offer unique content themselves.
 Often times Google ignores these low value pages, but if you hide the pages then search engines spend their time crawling the more important pages on your site.

 Step 15.
-Optimize for Mobile Search
+Optimize Your Site for Mobile Devices

 Ensure you site operates as well on mobile as it does on desktop.
 Page speed is important for mobile users, you can use Google’s speed tools to check your site, but again use common sense when interpreting the results.